tnkteja/fss16ntadiko/read/3/Readme.md

    1. **Master - Duplicate :**
      Multiple bug report on same bugs results in a situation, so the first one is called *Master* and rest are *duplicate*.
 The idea is to separate the repition of same kind of bugs.
    2. **BM25F :**
      It is an effective textual similarity function for structured document retrieval (i.e document with several fields).
+It is a ranking function used in information retrieval.

    3. **Term Frequency-Inverse document frequency :**
     It is a numerical statistic that is intened to reflect how important a word is to a document in a ccollection or corpus.